POETSII/pml/doc/manual.md

 passing configuration values (and the graph instance) through Jinja's context to the template.
 This is intentional as it means the tool can be extended to support a rich variety of programming models by adding model template files instead of modifying tool source code.
-Different models may require slightly-different configuration files but the general structure will always be similar.
+Different models may require slightly different configuration files but the general structure will always be similar.

 At the moment, a single model `simple` is supported, which requires the following minimum application configuration: